OpticsBench/laser-cut-optics-bench/README.md

 #Lasercut Optics Bench

-A set of simple optics holders that can be made from common hardware and pieces cut using your laser cutter.
+Simple optics holders from common hardware and pieces cut on a laser cutter.

 ##About the optics bench

-If you want to do optics experiments, you'll need a system to hold and aim the various components.
+If you want to do optics experiments, you'll need a way to hold the components.
+Commercial optical holders tend to be expensive.

-This project describes a set of simple optics holders that can be made from common hardware and pieces cut using your laser cutter.
+This project describes a set of simple optics holders that you can make from common hardware and pieces cut using your laser cutter.

+<img align="right" src="https://github.com/OpticsBench/laser-cut-optics-bench/wiki/images/BenchOverview.jpg" width="50%">

 Sources are DXF files that you can import and cut with most laser software.

-<img align="right" src="https://github.com/OpticsBench/laser-cut-optics-bench/wiki/images/BenchOverview.jpg" width="50%">

 Although inexpensive, the system can make variety of interesting and subtle optical setups, such as: